docker/docs/registry/notifications.md

 5 failures happen consecutively, the registry backs off for 1 second before trying again.

-For details on the fields, please see the [configuration documentation](configuration.md#notifications).
+For details on the fields, see the [configuration documentation](configuration.md#notifications).

 A properly configured endpoint should lead to a log message from the registry upon startup: